 |Online study available:||Yes, this course is available fully online.|| |

 About the course Ask us a question about this course

-The Diploma of Community Services (Financial Counselling) is only delivered (totally) online.
+The Diploma of Community Services (Financial Counselling) is only delivered online.

-Students who are not WA citizens residents are required to pay a commercial fee rate per unit, for more information please email us.
+Students who are not WA residents will need to pay a commercial fee rate per unit, for more information please email us.

 Please note this qualification does NOT: